 Here’s about how much you can anticipate to spend when you’re buying a ductless mini-split.

-Average Mini-Split Installation Cost
+Average Cost for Mini-Split Installation

-One of the most frequently installed sizes is a 12,000 BTU mini-split.
-This will heat and cool about 450–550 square feet, or around the size of a studio apartment.
+One of the most often installed sizes is a 12,000 BTU mini-split.
+This will heat and cool an estimated 450–550 square feet, or about the size of a studio apartment.